Karen A. Kopecky

 Abstract:

-A Quantitative Analysis of Suburbanization and the Diffusion of the Automobile.
+A Quantitative Analysis of Suburbanization and the Diffusion of the Automobile, International Economic Review 51 (2010), pp. 1003-1037.

 previously Suburbanization and the Automobile.

-With Richard M. H. Suen.
+Joint with Richard M. H. Suen.

 January 2004.